Skip to content

 What to do in Taormina

-Visitors can enjoy open-air shows while admiring the surrounding landscape.
-Stroll through the gardens of Villa Comunale, a haven of peace where you can discover a variety of Mediterranean plants and enjoy magnificent panoramic views.
+Visitors can enjoy outdoor shows while admiring the surrounding landscape.
+Take a stroll through the gardens of Villa Comunale, a haven of peace where you can discover a variety of Mediterranean plants and enjoy magnificent views.

-Explore the picturesque town center with its cobblestone streets, elegant boutiques and charming cafés.
-Don't miss Corso Umberto, the main street, full of souvenir stores and local specialties.
+Explore the picturesque city centre with its cobbled streets, elegant boutiques and charming cafés.
+Don't miss Corso Umberto, the main street, packed with souvenir shops and local specialities.
 Nearby beaches, such as Isola Bella, are perfect for a refreshing swim or relaxing in the sun.

-For history buffs, Taormina's medieval cathedral and Palazzo Corvaja are fascinating places to visit.
-And don't forget to sample traditional Sicilian dishes in local restaurants, such as arancini or cannoli, for an unforgettable culinary experience.
+For history buffs, Taormina'smedieval cathedral and the Palazzo Corvaja are fascinating places to visit.
+Finally, be sure to try traditional Sicilian dishes in local restaurants, such as arancini or cannoli, for an unforgettable culinary experience.

 Sailing around Giardini Naxos, you'll have the opportunity to admire the natural beauty of the Sicilian coast, as well as spectacular views of the famous volcano Etna.
-Taking the time to explore the region's small coves and beaches is also recommended.
+Taking time to explore the region's small criques and plages is also recommended.

-The period from May to September is ideal for sailing, but beware of weather forecasts and strong winds.
+The period from May to September is ideal for sailing, but pay attention to the weather forecast and possible strong winds.

 Website : Port of Giardini Naxos